QData/TextAttack/README.md

 TextAttack is a Python framework for adversarial attacks, data augmentation, and model training in NLP.

-> If you're looking for information about TextAttack's menagerie of pre-trained models, you might want the [TextAttack Model Zoo](textattack/models/README.md) readme.
+> If you're looking for information about TextAttack's menagerie of pre-trained models, you might want the [TextAttack Model Zoo](https://textattack.readthedocs.io/en/latest/3recipes/models.html) page.

 ## Slack Channel